For workshop submissions - please download and complete the attached form.

 This isn’t a standard conference.
 Over two days a series of workshops will be led and shaped by delegates under four key themes.
 On the final afternoon, we will explore what this means for how we move forward together.

-We are inviting registered delegates who would like to run a workshop, or present a paper to propose one using the workshop submission form, which is available to download at the bottom of this event page.
-The workshop programme will then be agreed and will be available online in February.
-We are particularly looking for workshops that are delivered in partnership to help draw links, cross boundaries and demonstrate collaborations between individuals with lived experience, researchers, commissioners, practitioners and policy makers.
-If required we are happy to help bring organisations together to deliver a joint workshop.
-Each one must fall under one of these broad themes:
+We have invited registered delegates who would like to run a workshop, or present a paper to propose one to help shape the event programme.
+We were particularly looking for workshops that are delivered in partnership to help draw links, cross boundaries and demonstrate collaborations between individuals with lived experience, researchers, commissioners, practitioners and policy makers.
+Each one will fall under one of these broad themes:

 - Drawing expertise from lived experience